lord8266/chain_reaction/README.md

 ###

 ## Status : Not Completed
-  i will contiue when i have time
+  i will continue when i have time

   look at gameplays for how it looks
   look at log.txt for how the code moves